RasterTreeEvent

 The event handler may overwrite the current

-If the event handler does not invoke accept()
+If the event handler does not invoke accept(), the item

 will not be highlighted as a potential drop target, nor the "drop"